Thoregon/thoregon.aurora/doc/auroraattributes.md

 Arbitrary properties can be defined and accessed to use it for view control (aurora-data).
 'this' is bound to the element on which the aurora attribute is defined

+# TODO

+## aurora-name

+allow binding to another element attribute than 'value' (and ufd, checkbox)

 # TODO (maybe later)

 ## Attributes